 Gettysburg is an hour from us, which is kinda amazing to think about.
-We took a family trip to DC, Williamsburg and Gettysburg when I was 16 (in fact my 16th b-day was at Williamsburg) but hadn't seen it since then.
-Mom chose the location because it was her b-day/Mother's day weekend.
-I was actually excited because I am a history nerd and they just opened the new visitor center.
+We took a family trip to DC, Williamsburg and Gettysburg when I was 16 (in fact my 16th b-day was

 I was prepared to be less than impressed because Civil War history is often poorly interpreted and utilized too often for political purposes, especially among reenactors.
 And, yes, the town of Gettysburg is filled with tourist traps, bad costume shops and many, many reenactors.